 If you aren’t aiming to become a professional teacher, designer, or consultant and you lead a full, busy life, it is now possible to find a lot of general permaculture information online and in books.
 This part is important: It is essential to have a basic understanding of permaculture principles and ethics, so be sure to get this solid foundation either through a class or through reading the literature.
 I see so many people bypass this information and attempt to tackle “permaculture” projects without understanding the basic theory that should guide their decision making.

-My favorite books for independent study are:
+Some of my other favorite books for independent study are:

 - Gaia’s Garden: A Guide to Home-Scale Permaculture